 Autumn may have officially arrived on the calendar, but you’ll find the last of summer sunshine lasts well into in October.
-That said, early mornings and evenings are decidedly cooler and you might find you need that it’s time to get your jacket out again.
-Early autumn makes a great time to visit and in the latest of our month-by-month round-up, we look at the best things to do in Malaga in October.
+That said, early mornings and evenings are decidedly cooler and you might find you need to get your jacket out again.
+Early autumn makes a great time to visit and in the latest of our month-by-month round-ups, we look at the best things to do in Malaga in October.
 They include celebrating Picasso, autumn produce and excellent art as well as suggestions for getting off the beaten track and exploring a little further afield.

 Happy Birthday Picasso

 As his home city, Malaga celebrates Picasso often, but October is just a little bit more special.
 He was born on the 25th in 1881, so this year will commemorate 141 years since his birth.
 Several events take place on and around the date, centred on his birthplace on Plaza de la Merced.
 For full details about the event, check out our article on October and Picasso in Malaga.

 As fans of Guide to Malaga know, we like to get off the beaten track and discover the city not featured in the guide books.
 As one of the best things to do in Malaga in October, we suggest you walk the city’s walls.
 They turn up in the most unusual of places including the basement at a 5-star hotel and help you appreciate the centuries of history behind Malaga.

 Read about walking Malaga walls and where to find the best-preserved stretches.

 A feast for autumn

 When it comes to food, one of the best things to do in Malaga in October is to check out the autumn fruit.
 You’ll find market stalls literally groaning with seasonal produce that includes some strange-looking fruit with an unusual taste.
 Make October the month you feast on caquis, custard apples, figs, pomegranates… But make sure you know how to eat them.